TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/BackendModuleApi/Index.rst

     );

 Here the module ``tx_Beuser`` is declared as being a submodule of main module ``system``.
-I
-t should be placed at the ``top`` of that main module, if possible (if several modules are declared at the same position, the last one wins).
+It should be placed at the ``top`` of that main module, if possible (if several modules are declared at the same position, the last one wins).
 The following positions are possible:

 * ``top``: the module is prepended to the top of the submodule list